domi413/SwitchTube-Downloader/README.md

   output directory you can pass the path like this:
   - Absolute path: `./switch-tube-downloader download dh0sX6Fj1I -o /path/to/dir`
   - Relative path:
+    - Current dir:
+      - `./switch-tube-downloader download dh0sX6Fj1I -o path/to/dir`
-    - Current dir: `./switch-tube-downloader download dh0sX6Fj1I -o ./path/to/dir`
+      - `./switch-tube-downloader download dh0sX6Fj1I -o ./path/to/dir`
     - Parent dir: `./switch-tube-downloader download dh0sX6Fj1I -o ../path/to/dir`

 - `-s`, `--skip`: Skips the download if the video already exists in the output